bparanj/Essential-TDD/en/14-week/14-week.markdown

 ## Objectives ##

 - Introduction to Contract tests.
-- How to write contract tests?
+- How to write Contract tests?
-- Contract tests explicitly documents the behavior of the API for invalid inputs.
+- Using Contract tests to explicitly document the behavior of an API for invalid inputs.
-- Reliable test : Test fails when it should.
-This is good.
+- Learn about reliable test.
+A test that fails when it should.

 ## Version 1 ##

-Contract test, first version that passes when return value is checked for false.
+Here is a contract test that passes when the data that falls out of the expected range is handled in the production code.

 week_spec.rb